Originally a type of asset finance called Venture Leasing, venture debt was not established in the UK until the early 2000s.

 Use it to clean up the existing capital structure, return surplus capital to stockholders, and increase the profit per share.

-If you’d like to read more about how to venture debt for a private company share buy back, read this other blog we wrote here.
+If you’d like to find out more about how to use venture debt for a private company share buyback, read our article here.

 Delays happen all the time.
 It could be that you come across some unexpected roadblocks when moving into a new market, or a big contract is delayed.
 A debt round can be useful to help you through an unplanned delay.

 But, if the covid-pandemic taught us anything, it is this.
 Have enough capital aside so that you can proactively deal with the unexpected.
 Don’t leave it too late and be out of pocket.

 Rushing to get debt, or any capital for that matter does not put you in a good position for borrowing.

 Growth is the most common use of venture debt.